JOB TITLE: Education & Outreach Training and Coaching Specialist

 GENERAL JOB DESCRIPTION

 Contact nursing homes and do presentations on Section Q and Open Doors.
-Outreach to nursing homes for the Good Neighbor program (GNP) and assist the Transition Specialist for the GNP.
-Work with participants who are in their first 60 days post transition and implementing a pre-set Person-Centered Plan (PCP) curriculum that will involve primarily face to face contact with participants in their homes.
+Outreach to nursing homes for the Good Neighbor Program (GNP) and assist the Transition Specialist for the GNP.
+Work with participants who are in their first sixty (60) days post transition and implementing a pre-set Person-Centered Plan (PCP) curriculum that will involve primarily face to face contact with participants in their homes.

 SPECIFIC DUTIES & RESPONSIBILITIES